Crow brakes in action (Freestyler VI, pilot Mark Redsell)

 De-activating crow brakes

 By default, the crow mix is 'always on'.
 However many pilots like to disable the crow function during normal flying.
 This is easily done by setting the active condition to a switch.
-With crow disabled, the flaps will go to the correct flap neutral position, thanks to the neutral offset mix which we created earlier.

 Refinements